krutoo/utils/README.md

 For write tests with simulating browser environment you need to name test file like `a.web.test.ts`.

+### Package structure

+- `src` folder contains files that will be compiled
+- `public` folder contains files that will be copied as is

 ## Q&A

 Notable info about this package